Hexi Corridor: Western Xia dynasty and Mongol rule

 The Western Xia dynasty at its greatest extent around 1150.

 The timeline of the Hexi Corridor's conquest by the Tangut-led Western Xia dynasty remains somewhat unclear, with Western Xia likely beginning its invasion in 1028 and completing the conquest in 1036.
-However, a state (possibly the Guiyi Circuit or a Uyghur kingdom) in the vicinity of Dunhuang may have remained independent until at least 1052, though the Tanguts controlled the entire region by the 1070s.
-After the conquest of the Hexi Corridor, large numbers of civilians were mobilized for a campaign against the Song dynasty and the region's trade routes were increasingly bypassed by merchants, leading to a decline in the region's prosperity.
+However, a state (possibly the Guiyi Circuit or a Uyghur kingdom) in the vicinity of Dunhuang may have remained independent until at least 1052, though it is known that Western Xia controlled the entire region by the 1070s.
+After the conquest of the Hexi Corridor, large numbers of its civilians were mobilized for campaigns against the Song dynasty and local trade routes were increasingly bypassed by merchants, leading to a decline in the region's cultural and economic prominence.

 In 1205, the Mongol Empire under Genghis Khan plundered the Hexi Corridor in the first of their attacks on Western Xia; this was followed in 1209 by a full-scale invasion launched through the corridor which led to Western Xia's submission as a vassal in 1210.
 Genghis Khan invaded once again in 1225, conquering the entire Hexi Corridor in 1226 and the rest of Western Xia in 1227, the year of his death.

 Sometime between 1271 and 1275 (shortly after the establishment of the Mongol Yuan dynasty), Marco Polo travelled through the Hexi Corridor on his way to Xanadu, and recorded sights such as the giant reclining Buddha statue at Zhangye and the region's yaks.